 Serve Content Via HTTPS

 To make your installation available from the outside worls, you want to allow non-local traffic and want to secure connections from and to Opencast.
-To archieve that, you can either use an HTTP(S) proxy like Apache httpd or Nginx (recommended) or enable HTTPS directly in Opencast.
+To archieve that, you can either use an HTTP(S) proxy like Apache httpd, Caddy or Nginx.

 Note that introducing HTTPS will not automatically migrate old content.
 It may still use the previously configured HTTP protocol.
 For a semi-automatic migration, please take a look at the following guide: